iamkrishnagupta10/iamkrishnagupta10/README.md

 ## Overview

-Hello, I'm Krishna Gupta, a seasoned technology professional with over 15 years of experience in the industry.
-I specialize in project management, software development, and data science.
-I have a proven track record of managing remote teams and delivering high-quality projects on time and within budget.
+Hello, I'm Krishna Gupta, a technology entrepreneur, open-source advocate, and AI innovator based in Vancouver, Canada.
+With over 15 years of experience in artificial intelligence, machine learning, blockchain, and cloud computing, I specialize in building deep-tech solutions that push the boundaries of automation, generative AI, and decentralized technologies.

+As the founder of **Misty Interactive Studios** and **Empire Code Foundation**, I focus on developing AI-powered applications, open-source UI components, and cutting-edge cloud solutions.
+My work spans from real-time AI assistants and Next.js components to AI-driven SaaS products and hardware innovation.
+Having been in the industry before the rise of ChatGPT, I have a strong foundation in neural networks, distributed computing, and advanced deep learning architectures.

 📍 **Location**: Vancouver, Canada
 📧 **Contact**: [iamkrishnagupta10@gmail.com](mailto:iamkrishnagupta10@gmail.com)